 Friendsgiving at the office!

 The co-op cohort at Lumentum is very social, which has made work very exciting.
 I feel like co-ops further from Waterloo force people to get out of their comfort zone and actually make new friends, and that holds true here.
-Of course, we've gone on a good number of trips: biking the river, Halloween and haunted houses at Saunders Farm, ADD MORE.
+Of course, we've gone on a good number of trips like biking the river, haunted houses at Saunders Farm, and comedy shows.
 But we also just hang out, whether that be a spontaneous trip to Chipotle at 10pm on a Sunday, or just hanging out during lunch.
 I don't think you'll find a more fun and supportive group of co-ops anywhere else.